Dragan-Constantin/LEGO-Global-API/docs/api-docs.md

 Welcome to the LEGO Global API documentation.
 This API provides information about all the LEGO video-games, movies, themes, and sets we could find.
 The API supports RESTful operations for LEGO games (the rest is soon to come) and includes pagination for listing games.

+## Disclaimer

+we are not affiliated, associated, or in any way officially connected LEGO, the LEGO Group, or any companies and/or brands mentioned on our website and api, or their subsidiaries or affiliates.

 ## Base URL

 The base URL for this API is `http://localhost:3000`.